CGCooke/Blog/_posts/2020-07-07-Bayesian-Camera-Calibration.md

 ### Intrinsics

-For the intrinsics, I'm using a mixture of priors from what
+For the intrinsics, I'm using a mixture of priors from the results of our optimisation, as well as what was identified in [this post](https://cgcooke.github.io/Blog/computer%20vision/linear%20algebra/monte%20carlo%20simulation/2020/07/06/Vanishing-Points-In-Practice.html).

 ```python